lucash3/lucash3/README.md

 ### Hello, folks 👋

 My name is Lucas Henrique and I'm a Networks Engineer/Data Analyst.
 I'm from Brazil, living in Brasília and currently working at Zapay Payments as a Risk Analyst.
-I'm also working as an IT Auditor at Fiocruz and as Researcher at IPEA
+I'm also working as an IT Auditor at Fiocruz and as a Researcher at IPEA

 <br>